Here we'll show you how to use our Ruby SDK to upload a file to Dropbox.

 5 Go to the Dropbox > FilesAndMetadata > UploadFile Choreo in our Library.
 Enter your Dropbox access tokens and click on the Save Profile button to save your Dropbox app details.
 Make sure to fill in "sandbox" for Root input.
 Now you can reuse these Dropbox authentication details on any Dropbox Choreo in our Library.
 Using a Profile will also make your code simpler and more secure.

 6 Let's test the Dropbox > FilesAndMetadata > UploadFile Choreo directly from our website.
-Start by inserting your Dropbox account info that you saved earlier.
-Next, enter a FileName (like "test.txt") and finally put something into the FileContents input (like "Hello World!").
+First, select Ruby from the drop down menu at the top of the page.
+Then insert your Dropbox account info that you saved earlier.
+Next, enter a FileName (like "test.txt") and finally, put something into the FileContents input (like "Hello World!").